lassyla/game3/README.md

 ![Screen Shot](screenshot.png)

 How To Play:
 Press the Q, W, E, and R keys to switch your hand pose.
 On the beat, hit the corresponding part of the circle.
-You get more points for matching the music, and no points for using the wrong pose or hitting the wrong part tof the circle.
+You get more points for matching the music, and no points for using the wrong pose or hitting the wrong part of the circle.

 Sources:
 BG music is "City Sunshine" by Kevin MacLeod, found via [freepd.com](https://freepd.com/upbeat.php).